DorianAarno/DorianAarno/README.md

 - 👀 I’m interested in programming and development of discord bots.
 - 📫 You can reach out to me on discord (Aarno#0266) and my email (aarnodorian56@gmail.com)

-You may reach out to me in case you want a bot commissioned.
+You may reach out to me in case you want a discord bot created.

 Previous works: